fabiospampinato/vscode-open-in-code/readme.md

 'Open in Code' // Open the current project and file in Code 'Open in Code Insiders' // Open the current project and file in Code Insiders
 ```

-## Contributing

-If you found a problem, or have a feature request, please open an [issue](https://github.com/fabiospampinato/vscode-open-in-code/issues) about it.

-If you want to make a pull request you can debug the extension using [Debug Launcher](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-debug-launcher).

 ## License